esbuild

 legalCommentsn/aNot supported

 loaderloaderBun supports a different set of built-in loaders than esbuild; see loaders.
-The esbuild loaders dataurl, binary, base64, copy, and empty are not implemented.
+Bun does not implement the esbuild loaders dataurl, binary, base64, copy, and empty.

 logLeveln/aNot supported